mehdipayervand/CryptoJsAngularCLISample/README.md

-A sample to Use CyptoJs [a link](https://www.npmjs.com/package/crypto-js) in AngularCli
+A sample to Use  [CyptoJs](https://www.npmjs.com/package/crypto-js) in AngularCli

 How to run it
 -------------